Breadkenty/SmashHub/Documentation/MODERATOR.md

 5. No giving a warning or bans to a user for sharing their opinions, unless it breaks any of the rules in **Prohibited Behavior** and **Zero Tolerance Offenses**
 6. Remain neutral during a conflict, do not allow your emotions to make your decisions
 7. Be professional, fair, and effective—remember you are here to help users, not to punish them
-8. Must follow all of the rules in **Smash Combos Code of Conduct**
+8. Must follow all of the rules in **SmashHub Code of Conduct**

 ## Remarks

-Thank you so much for volunteering your time to make Smash Combos a better place.
+Thank you so much for volunteering your time to make SmashHub a better place.
 This app would not be where it is if it weren't for enthusiastic individuals like you!
 We're here to support you going forward and we're very happy to have you.

 Welcome aboard,